 After the Scan

-Radiologists analyze the images and prepare a detailed diagnostic report.
+A radiologist analyses the images and prepares a detailed report.

 Benefits of MRI Chest